Speech at the Opening of the Parliament of South Africa, 1990: Background

-South Africa's ruling National Party had instituted a policy of apartheid in 1948, separating the different ethnic groups into set areas and only giving white South Africans the right to vote.
+South Africa's ruling National Party (NP) had instituted a policy of apartheid in 1948, separating the different ethnic groups into set areas and only giving white South Africans the right to vote.
 This was opposed by several groups including the African National Congress (ANC) which often resorted to violent means to oppose it.
 This resulted in most African nationalist groups being banned by the apartheid government.
 Accordingly, the South African government made it a criminal offence to be a member of any banned organisation.
 As a result, Nelson Mandela, the leader of the ANC, was arrested by the South African Police and had been in prison for 27 years at the time of the speech.
 In 1984, South Africa introduced a new constitution establishing a Tricameral Parliament with representation for Coloureds and Indians as well as whites and making the role of State President an executive post.
-P. W. Botha of the National Party was the first to hold it but he resigned in 1989 following a stroke and ministers acting without his authorisation in the face of the National Party losing members to the far-right Conservative Party.
+P. W. Botha of the National Party was the first to hold it but he resigned in 1989 following a stroke, after which he was "effectively forced out of office by cabinet ministers regarded as less intractable about talking with ANC" and its supporters.
 F. W. de Klerk was elected as the new State President by National Party members (though Botha retained party leadership) beating Pik Botha and Barend du Plessis.

 Upon winning the 1989 South African general election, de Klerk started to loosen restrictions on peaceful protest marches and released political prisoners such as Thabo Mbeki.
 He then secretly met with Mandela and discussed the end of apartheid.
 Two days before giving the speech, he swore his cabinet to secrecy after telling them what he was going to do.